peroveri/em-refactor/README.md

 So for the testcase 'extract-method-01', the following files are required
 * `extract-method-01.rs`
     * The code before refactoring
-* `extract-method-01.after.rs`
+* `extract-method-01_after.rs`
     * The expected code after refactoring
 * `extract-method-01.json`
     * The arguments to be passed

+If the test is expected to fail, then the file ending with `_after.rs` is not required.

-When searching automatically for candidates that can be refactored, the arguments should not be required.
+TODO: When searching automatically for candidates that can be refactored, the arguments should not be required.
 How can that be tested automatically?

 ## [./refactor-lib -- Refactor library](./refactor-lib)
 The project containing the actual refactorings.